Razak Cromwell

-Abdul Razak Cromwell (born 3 October 1994) is a Ghanaian professional footballer who plays as a defender for Central Valley Fuego.
+Abdul Razak Cromwell (born 3 October 1994) is a Ghanaian professional footballer who plays as a defender.

 Career

 Dreams FC

-Cromwell joined Dreams FC from Ghanaian Division One Zone II side Proud United FC in November 2017 and signed a contract until 2021.
+Cromwell joined Dreams F.C. from Ghanaian Division One Zone II side Proud United FC in November 2017 and signed a contract until 2021.
 Cromwell made his debut in the Ghana Premier League on 20 March 2018 against Elmina Sharks F.C.
-Cromwell is left footed and had played seven times for Dreams FC in the Ghana Premier League as a left back before agreeing to the move to Alabama.
+Cromwell is left footed and had played seven times for Dreams in the Ghana Premier League as a left-back before agreeing to the move to Alabama.

 Birmingham Legion

 He was personally scouted in Ghana by Jay Heaps and Tom Soehn for Legion after impressing in a pre-season competition.
 The loan move has an option to make the deal permanent.

 Central Valley Fuego FC

-On 7 January 2023, Cromwell joined USL League One side Central Valley Fuego ahead of the 2023 season.
+On 7 January 2023, Cromwell joined USL League One side Central Valley Fuego FC ahead of the 2023 season.

+Coaching career

+Cromwell signed with Athletes Untapped as a private soccer coach on February 12, 2025.